Report a problem on a road or pavement

 • traffic signals within 4 hours if they are urgent or within 7 days if less urgent

-• drainage maintenance within 28-90 days
+• drainage maintenance within 90 days if the enquiry meets intervention requirements

 • all other faults will be scheduled in to our planned maintenance.